Ostensible Subcontractor Rule: Primary and Vital Contract Requirements

 Tip One way that some of the more sophisticated small business prime contractors avoid being “not small” under the Ostensible Subcontractor Rule’s affiliation requirements is to seek out “similarly situated” small businesses to fulfill their subcontracting needs.
 In general, a small business is “similarly situated” if it is also small under the same NAICs code as the prime, and, of course, also “small” under the NAICs code assigned to the procurement by the government Contracting Officer.

-Under this exception to the affiliation rules, there may no need for offerors to be concerned about whether Prime + Sub = Large Business, for purposes of the Ostensible Subcontractor Rule.
+Under this exception to the affiliation rules, there may be no need for offerors to be concerned about whether Prime + Sub = Large Business, for purposes of the Ostensible Subcontractor Rule.

 Prime Contractor Subcontractor Relationship and Primary and Vital Contract Requirements